Vyral/nate-martinez-recruiting/_posts/2019-01-21-nates-monday-morning-message-1-21-19.md

 “Faith is taking the first step even when you don't see the whole staircase.” - Martin Luther King, Jr.

-“The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.” - Martin Luther King, Jr.<br>&nbsp;
+“The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.” - Martin Luther King, Jr.<br>

 Nate Martinez, RE/MAX Professionals<br>www.NatesHomes.com<br>www.NatesLuxuryHomes.com<br>602-430-5226<br>Nate@NatesHomes.com